swetoast/steamlink-launcher/readme.md

 ## Got issues

-* if the bug is related to the launcher, file an issue
+* If you encounter a bug associated with the launcher, please submit an issue.
-* if its related to OSMC like crashing the pi adding overlays etc start a thread on OSMC Forums.
+* If you experience problems related to OSMC, such as the Pi crashing or issues with overlays, initiate a discussion on the OSMC Forums.
-* if steamlink launches but there are issues then go to [Steam Forums](https://steamcommunity.com/app/353380/discussions/) for support.

-this makes it less spammy on the issue tracker with OSMC issues again this launcher does very little on a OS level all it does is starts steamlink.
+* If Steamlink starts but you’re facing difficulties, seek support on the [Steam Forums](https://steamcommunity.com/app/353380/discussions/).
+*
+To minimize clutter on the issue tracker with OSMC-related issues, please remember that this launcher primarily initiates Steamlink and has minimal interaction with the operating system.

-When reporting a bug please prodvide logs this can be done via commandline `grab-logs -A`
+When reporting a bug, it's crucial to include logs.
+You can obtain these via the command line using `grab-logs -A`.

-if these fixes are out of date and its working report back on the tracker.
+If you find that these fixes are outdated but everything is functioning correctly, please provide an update on the issue tracker.

 ### Known Workarounds: